canmanietp/APS_TrafficProject/README.md

 ### Induction loops and lane area detectors
 [Induction loops](http://sumo.dlr.de/wiki/Simulation/Output/Induction_Loops_Detectors_(E1)) and [lane area detectors](http://sumo.dlr.de/wiki/Simulation/Output/Lanearea_Detectors_(E2)) provide information about the state of the network at that area of interest.

-The example code includes two induction loops (the yellow rectangles in diagram below) in the network, defined in `data/cross.det.xml` and one lane area detector (the blue strip).
+The example code includes two induction loops (the yellow rectangles in diagram below) in the network and one lane area detector (the blue strip), defined in `data/cross.det.xml`.

 <center><img src="https://i.imgur.com/Pw2JoYR.png" width="350" height="350" /></center>